 Students are encouraged towards adopting a healthy physical outlook at all times by being sun smart and eating a balanced diet.

 It is important for students to have an appreciation of the Arts.
 In our everyday lives we encounter advertising, films, fashion, interior design and landscaping.
 Modern music gives many of our students a sense of identity.

 Involvement in Art, Music and Drama gives students a good grounding in the history, techniques and practical performance of the arts.
 It also provides them with confidence.

-Extra curricula activities such as the College Band and Choir; Mackay Eisteddfod; Rock Pop Mime Show; Music Ministry and the Festival of Fashion offer students excellent cultural outlets.
+Extra curricula activities such as the Concert Band, Drum Corp, Handbells, String Ensemble, African Percussion, Choir and Dance Troup; Mackay Eisteddfod; Rock Pop Mime Show; Music Ministry and the Festival of Fashion offer students excellent cultural outlets.